• Skip to primary navigation

 For more side dish ideas, check out our 23 Creative Thanksgiving Sides roundup.

-If you’re not serving this butternut squash for Thanksgiving, I bet it would also be a nice side for our Spoon Roast with Horseradish Cream.
+If you’re not serving this butternut squash for Thanksgiving, I bet it would also be a nice side for our Spoon Roast with Horseradish Cream or perhaps this roast pork tenderloin recipe.

 Another great recipe for butternut squash around the holidays is this Leftover Butternut Squash Pasta with Turkey.